When I was 17, I read a quote that went

 If I had to start following this advice tomorrow, I will start to question myself if I want to make a big change.
 I wonder if the choices are worth risking for this change.
 What I mean is should I act like my life is in danger every second as long as I breath or take a more relaxed stride through life.
 I do agree that Steve Jobs advice should be followed because it challenges how much we value life.
 To me this quote can really get a person off the couch and be more productive.
 The thing about

-is that these are just subjects that we categorize in our achievements.
+"all external expectations, all pride, all fear of embarrassment or failure"is that these are just subjects that we categorize in our achievements.
 Maybe when you were first born was your biggest pride or failing that one math test where you marked a word on your head failure.
 No matter what, your going to end up dying.
 How much you put in still does not change destiny.
 Eventually, change will happen but will you be ready when it happens?

 One of the things I'll learn about myself from this advice is that I might be taking some of my lifetime deciding what I'm doing the next day.
 Which is bad because it ISN'T me.
 I want to challenge myself each and every day to come up with ideas on the spot.
 Life to me is fun with thrills and chills.
 This helps me be able to plan my life without having to waste time planning it during my own lifetime.
 If I were to decide what I wanted to do in life before I was born that probably would've been cool but that doesn't happen.
 Some of the things I plan are rejected because I would give my body excuses like I'm tired, It's too early, and I'll do it tomorrow.
 I end up in the same place proving that my body needs break loose and get out.